Color psychology applied to live chat

 If at the end of this article, you're now with more questions than at the beginning, it means we've done well.

-As this topic is a lot about assumptions and guesses, feel free to do your own, try colors, texts and positions to discover what works the best on your business.
+As this topic is a lot about assumptions and guesses, feel free to do your own, try colors, texts and positions to discover what works the best for your business.

 Ready to get started with chat customization?
 Get in touch with us.